Canon 1200D vs G7X Mark II

 The Canon G7 X Mark II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the 1200D and the G7X Mark II write their files to SDXC cards.
 The G7X Mark II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1200D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Canon PowerShot G7 X Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon G7 X Mark III||-||stereo||mono||Y||-||micro||3.1||Y||-||Y|

 |Canon G5 X||Y||stereo||mono||-||-||mini||2.0||Y||Y||-|

 |Canon G9 X||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the 1200D has a hotshoe, while the G7X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So how do things add up?
 Which of the two cameras – the Canon 1200D or the Canon G7 X Mark II – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1200D: